karlin/working-directory/README.md

 * [apparix](https://github.com/micans/apparix)
 * [autojump](https://github.com/wting/autojump#name)

-Attention users of shells besides bash or zsh!: you can try the pure-shell version but if it doesn't work for you, try the legacy version written in sh and perl, [wd-1.12.](https://github.com/karlin/working-directory/tree/master)
+Attention users of shells besides bash or zsh!: you can try the pure-shell version in `main` but if it doesn't work for you, try the legacy version written in sh and perl, [wd-1.12.](https://github.com/karlin/working-directory/tree/master)

 ## CHANGELOG

 See [CHANGELOG.md](CHANGELOG.md).

+## TESTING

+If you want to hack on wd, you can clone the repo's  `main` branch and run `git submodule init && git submodule update` to fetch `bats`.
+Before you can run the tests, you need to comment-out or remove the interactive shell check on line 7 of `wd/wd.sh`!
+If all the tests fail then you may have forgotten that step.
+Also sorry zsh folks, bats only supports bash.

+You can run the tests with `./test/bats/bin/bats test/wd.bats`.

 ## LICENSE